ricko2001/RootsMagic_Database_Design/RM Dates.md

 * A text date is entered by the user into the GUI in a Date field.\
  As the user types, the text is validated.
 The field is highlighted with an error color as the user types until the text can be interpreted as a valid RM date.
 Input date format is specified in the RM Preferences.\
 * The data that is stored in the database in a RM date field.
 (Database TEXT field) and a Sort date is created and stored in a RM SortDate field (database INTEGER (BIGINT) field)\
 * When the date is displayed by the GUI, the text is generated from the database date.
-The output in in the canonical date format as specified by in the preferences.\
+The output is in the canonical date format as specified by in the preferences.\
 (the last is also displayed immediately after leaving the entry field before database update.)\

 If we call the database data the "stored date"-\